 Who is responsible — and what is at stake for the country’s teachers, police, firefighters and other public employees?

-Those questions are at the heart of "The Pension Gamble," a new FRONTLINE investigation that comes to PBS on Tuesday, October 23.
+Those questions are at the heart of "The Pension Gamble," a FRONTLINE investigation.

 In the documentary, producers Marcela Gaviria and Nick Verbitsky and correspondent Martin Smith trace how state governments have withheld pension contributions to cover shortfalls and by waging risky bets on Wall Street.